git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Type: MIDI status type, which triggers the function: CC, a note, program change command or pitchbend
 * Number: The CC, note or Program change number, which should trigger the function (ignored for pitchbend)
 * Midi Channel: The midi channel (1-16), on which the MIDI message should be accepted/received
+* Resolution: High resolution of 14-bit is available for pitchbend (always) and CC messages below 32.
 * Knob Mode: This option only applies to continuous functions like changing the volume of a track.
 Depending on the possibilities of your controller knob you need to choose the matching mode.
 * Function: Choose a function from the different categories that should be executed, when the configured MIDI message is received.
 * Send value to device: This option only applies to continuous functions like changing the volume of a track.
 If it is enabled, the current value is sent to the controller with the configured CC.